 Made of the same material as the Compressive High-Rise Leggings, these certainly suck you in and keep everything in place.
 I tried on an XS which was actually a bit too tight for me, and I typically wear an XS or S in Outdoor Voices tops and size 4 in Lululemon bras.
 I have a relatively short torso even for my height (5’4”), and found that this bra was more of a top ending about 1” above the waist of my high rise leggings.

 They have a “cropped” version that is 1” shorter – unfortunately, it was sold out when I ordered but could be a good option for those with shorter torsos or looking for more of a cropped fit.
 While I loved the material and the cut of this bra, the one thing I wasn’t a fan of (which is why I’m returning) is the lack of bra pads or the ability to insert your own.

 These are made of a different material that is softer and stretchier than their compression pieces.
 Their LITE leggings reminds me of Lululemon Align leggings – they’re not nearly as soft on the exterior, but the interior feels very similar.
 Like the Compressive leggings, these also have an 11” rise and come in multiple lengths (but fewer colors).
 I tried these in a size Small, which fit similarly to my size 4 Lululemon Aligns.
-However, because they’re so similar, I opted to return these and keep the Compressive ones instad.
+However, because they’re so similar, I opted to return these and keep the Compressive ones instead.

 Overall, if you are looking for sustainable, classic activewear at a reasonable price, I would recommend Girlfriend Collective.
 Their styles are fairly simple and should last in both quality and style for several years.
 And once they do wear out, Girlfriend Collective has a recycling program where you can send in your worn GC clothing to be recycled into new ones.

-*And even better – they’re currently offering 25% off the entire site until November 24th.
 You can use my referral code for an additional $10 off your order as well.